-In addition to eating your daily dose, look for topical skin creams with included vitamin C for even more anti-aging benefits.
+In addition to eating your daily dose, look for topical skin creams that include vitamin C for even more anti-aging benefits.
 You can also dab your skin with a little fresh lemon juice to help reduce age spots.
-Do this at night because applying citrus to your skin can make you sun sensitive.
+Do this only at night because applying citrus to your skin can make you sun sensitive.

-The vitamin C is best acquired from the very freshest fruits and veggies.
+Vitamin C is best acquired from the very freshest fruits and veggies.
 The amount of vitamin C declines after the produce has been picked or cooked.
-Eat raw, locally grown veggies and fruit for the highest amounts of natural vitamin C.
+Eat raw, locally grown veggies and fruit for the highest amounts of all their natural vitamins.

 Best vitamin C sources in spring produce:

 Kale and other leafy greens, broccoli, oranges, lemons, limes, grapefruit, parsley, cauliflower, spinach, fennel, peas, carrots, kiwi fruit, and papaya.

-Chances are you know all about the power of vitamin E for beautiful skin.
-A lot of lotions and other skin care products include antioxidant, fat soluble vitamin E (tocopherol and tocotrienol) because it protects against free radicals and helps repairs the skin.
-It also teams up synergistically with vitamin C, which is why they are often found together for max benefit.
+Chances are, you know all about the power of vitamin E for beautiful skin.
+Many lotions and other skin care products include antioxidant [source], fat-soluble vitamin E (tocopherol and tocotrienol) because it protects against free radicals and helps repair the damage they do to the skin [source].
+It also teams up synergistically with vitamin C, which is why they are often found together for maximum benefits [source].

-Our bodies cannot make vitamin E, so it’s important to get enough through our diet.
-Nuts and seeds contain the highest amounts of vitamin E, but so do spring favorites asparagus, avocado, chard, beet and turnip greens.
+Our bodies cannot make vitamin E, so it's important to get enough through our diet.
+Nuts and seeds contain the highest amounts, but so do spring favorites asparagus, avocado, chard, and beet and turnip greens.

 Best vitamin E sources in spring produce:

 Beets, avocado, spinach, asparagus, broccoli, kiwi fruit, collards, and leeks.

-Our bodies convert the beta-carotene from orange fruits and vegetables like carrots, sweet potatoes, mangoes, and peaches, and other dark fruits and veggies like beets and spinach, into retinoic acid, or uses vitamin A as an antioxidant.
+Our bodies convert the beta-carotene from orange-colored fruits and vegetables like carrots, sweet potatoes, mangoes, and peaches, and dark fruits and veggies like beets and spinach, into retinoic acid, which works as a powerful antioxidant [source].

 In either case, our skin benefits from the extra boost of A, as do our eyes.
-Too much vitamin A isn’t a good thing either, but getting enough from a diet rich in colorful fruits and veggies should help you get what you need.
+Too much vitamin A isn't a good thing either, but getting enough from a diet rich in colorful fruits and veggies should help you get what you need without overdoing it because your body will decide naturally how much to absorb [source].

 Best vitamin A sources in spring produce: